( about )

 ARTIST STATEMENT

-She references her print and textile background by creating abstractions and patterns from natural motifs, continuously asking, "How can the natural world inspire within us awe, empathy and fascination for each other, and for non-human forms of life?
-"Mirrors of Magic explores this question and her endless fascination with nature, interconnection and our ability to play with perspective through glass and mirror.
+Referencing her print and textile background, she creates abstractions and patterns from natural motifs.
+Mirrors of Magic explores themes of nature, interconnection and our ability to play with perspective through glass and mirror, continuously investigating the potential of the natural world to inspire within us awe, empathy and fascination not only for each other but for non-human forms of life.
 She creates reflections that invite us to expand beyond our limited spectrum of vision into a world of interconnection, infinite perspectives and possibilities.

 Our unique ways of seeing and individual translations of reality are shaped by the lens, filters and reflections through which we see and navigate the world around us.
 But can we reconsider our ideas of illusion and objectivity?
 How can we celebrate our inimitably unique ways of seeing as individuals while simultaneously challenging the malleability of our perception?
 Through opening our minds and transcending the boundaries of our perspective we begin to explore the intrinsic complexity of existence, entering a world of magic, play and wonder.